WHAT'S YOUR STYLE AND HOW DO YOU WORK?

 HOW LONG BEFORE WE GET OUR PHOTOS?

 It's around 6-8 weeks for your photos to be delivered to you via an online platform, along with your physical matted prints.
 These get posted out to you.
 We also try to get you a few shots that week straight after the wedding so you get some sneak peeks in the meantime.

 WHAT'S THE PROCESS FOR BOOKING YOU?

 If you're keen to lock in your date

-If you'd like to talk over any details or nail any further questions you might have, give me a call/email or let's grab a coffee.
-But if you're at the stage where you're keen to lock me in for your date, let me know and I'll send out a contract - if you're happy with that, payment of your deposit (non-refundable) will lock in your date.
+If you'd like to talk over any details or nail any further questions you might have, give me a call/email or let's grab a coffee or a zoom - I love meeting my couples beforehand and getting to know you guys a bit and your vibe, if that's possible.
+If you're at the stage where you're keen to lock me in for your date, let me know and I'll send out a contract - if you're happy with that, payment of your $1000 deposit (non-refundable) will lock in your date.
 And sorry, I can't hold dates - weddings are booked on a first come, first served basis.